Rsge/PvP-Utilities/README.md

-# PvP-Utilities
+# PvP Utilities
 This is a server side mod, adding lots of useful utilities for Minecraft PvP, be it modded or Vanilla.\
 It was originally made for a private PvP project using FTB Trident and it's my first mod.

-The mod can be downloaded on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/pvp-utilities)
+The mod can be downloaded on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/pvp-utilities).

 Features:\
 (All modules can be turned off in the config)